-Press and Hold the Battery Boost switch in while turning ignition key for emergency starting power.
+Press and Hold the Battery Boost switch in the ON position while turning ignition key for emergency starting power.

 NOTE: The House/Coach Battery Disconnect switch near the entrance door must be ON and house batteries must be sufficiently charged for this feature to work.